 Findings Response IV-B-003 Clothing The facility has an obligation to provide adequate institutional clothing appropriate to the season and the offender's work status, including adequate changes of clothing to allow for regular laundering.
 The facility may fulfill this obligation by furnishing clothing or permitting the offender to secure and wear his own clothing, except that when the offender does not provide adequate clothing for himself, the facility shall furnish same.
-Non-Compliant (no file) Visual Inspection: documentation of clothing issue, documentation of cleaning and storage IV-B-004 Hygiene/Bedding Issue The facility shall provide adequate bedding and linen, including a clean mattress, sheets, pillow and blanket, not to exclude a mattress with integrated pillow.
+Compliant Visual Inspection: documentation of clothing issue, documentation of cleaning and storage IV-B-004 Hygiene/Bedding Issue The facility shall provide adequate bedding and linen, including a clean mattress, sheets, pillow and blanket, not to exclude a mattress with integrated pillow.
 There are provisions for linen and towel exchange at least weekly.
 There are provisions for blanket exchange at least monthly.
-Compliant- offenders are provided bedding and linens and mattress.
-Laundry schedule posted for the cleaning of linens.
+Compliant -Bedding and linen cleaned daily and proper documentation kept.
 Visual Inspection: documentation of issue and exchange IV-B-005 Personal Hygiene (MANDATORY) Articles and services necessary for maintaining personal hygiene shall be available to all offenders including items specifically needed for females.
 Such items shall be provided to any offender (male or female) who is indigent.
 Each offender shall be provided soap, toilet paper, toothbrush, toothpaste and shaving equipment.
-Non-Compliant (no file) Visual Inspection: documentation that items are provided, list of items available
+Compliant -Offenders are provided adequate supplies necessary for maintaining personal hygiene Visual Inspection: documentation that items are provided, list of items available